kaxios/kaxios.github.io/index.md

 -	2 Years of Academic Research
 -	[Good experience abroad](international.html): Germany, USA, Canada, Netherlands, Brazil.
 - Fluent in English, Portuguese
-- Career goals: "To be a developer language agnostic, challenge driven, support by strong fundamentals and always pursuing to learn something new."
-- Last years personal challenge: "To have all my application deliveries been develop as cloud native apps, by design container ready."

 ---
 # Skills/Qualifications